huggingface/hub-docs/docs/hub/spaces-overview.md

 </div>

-Variables are publicly accessible and viewable, and will be automatically added to Spaces duplicated from your repository.
+Variables are publicly accessible and viewable and will be automatically added to Spaces duplicated from your repository.
 They are exposed to your app as environment variables.
 For Docker Spaces, check out [environment management with Docker](./spaces-sdks-docker#secrets-and-variables-management).

 Secrets are private and their value cannot be retrieved once set.
 They won't be added to Spaces duplicated from your repository.
 The secrets will be exposed to your app with [Streamlit Secrets Management](https://blog.streamlit.io/secrets-in-sharing-apps/) if you use Streamlit, and as environment variables in other cases.
 For Docker Spaces, please check out [environment management with Docker](./spaces-sdks-docker#secrets-and-variables-management).
 Users are warned when our `Spaces Secrets Scanner` [finds hard-coded secrets](./security-secrets).